Complaint Process for Distance Education Students

 - Complaints that allege a violation of state consumer protection laws that include but are not limited to fraud and false advertising;

 - Complaints that allege a violation of state law or rule relating to the licensure of postsecondary institutions; and/or

 - Complaints relating to the quality of education or other State or accreditation requirements.

 Under the UWSA policies and procedures, an individual should utilize the institution's internal complaint or review policies and procedures through the Office of Student Affairs or Office of the Provost prior to contacting the UWSA.
-If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review by the University of Wisconsin System Administration, please contact the University of Wisconsin System Administration - Office of Academic, Faculty and Global Programs (AFGP), email@example.com or call 608.262.5862.
-You may also find additional information at (http://www.wisconsin.edu/vpacad/PIR)
+If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review, you may file a formal complaint by completing and submitting the following form at www.wisconsin.edu/student-complaints/complaint-form/.

 Contact Information for Outside State Complaints Relating to Distance Learning or Correspondence Education

 Pursuant to the United States Department of Education’s Program Integrity Rule, the University of Wisconsin-Platteville is required to provide all prospective and current students with the contact information of the state agency or agencies that handle complaints against postsecondary education institutions offering distance learning or correspondence education within that state.
 Students are encouraged to utilize the institution’s internal complaint or review policies and procedures prior to filing a complaint with the state agency or agencies.
 The SHEEO Survey responses are listed by state at http://sheeo.org/sheeo_surveys/.
 Consumer protection and student complaint contact information is listed within each survey.

 1 University Plaza